sudorob0/Scheduler-App/README.md

-# Appointment-Management-Application
+# Appointment-Manger-App
-Appointment Management Application is a desktop application that is able to schedule, store, and manage appoitments.<br /> It has an SQL database backend and a GUI frontend.<br />
+Appointment Manager App is a desktop application that is able to schedule, store, and manage appoitments.<br /> It has an SQL database backend and a GUI frontend.<br />

 Author Robert Uhl<br />
-ruhl4@wgu.edu<br />
 Version 1.0<br />
 1/15/2023<br />
 InteliJ IDE Community<br />